 Slidejoy pays you to have their lockscreen installed.
 They’ll show an add, and it’ll take you one extra swipe to get on your phone.
 Every $2 of earnings you can cash out your points (called carats) for cash via PayPal.
 For US users, you can expect to make a bit over $2 a month using the app.

-Short of robbing an ATM, you can get free money by any of the above methods.
+You can get free money by any of the above methods.
 While knowing how to get money for free won’t turn you into a millionaire, an extra few (or few hundred) bucks here and there is always nice.
 Free money is out there — you just have to look for it, and maybe put in a few minutes of organizational effort.
 Good luck, and enjoy your extra cash!